theMK2k/bigbox3d/README.md

 You can extend the usage by utilizing bigbox3d.php which will:

 - load config from bigbox3d.config.json so you can omit URL parameters like path, ext and bg
-- provide specific meta tags (og:title, og:image, twitter:image)
+- provide specific meta tags (og:title, og:image, twitter:image) defined by the name URL parameter

 ## Controls inside the view